 Another disagreement is that STEM has no shortage ingenuity and creativity as it is.
 Engineers have regularly integrate design into their work.

 If you are still skeptical that art can be applied to cutting-edge science and technology, then look no further than The Origami Revolution which recently aired as part of PBS’s NOVA program.
-The episode outlined the development of computer software written by Tomohiro Tachi who collaborated with Erik Demaine that used origami algorithms to design two dimensional crease patterns to create any three dimensional object from a piece of paper.
+The episode outlined the development of computer software written by Tomohiro Tachi who collaborated with Erik Demaine that used origami algorithms to design two-dimensional crease patterns to create any three dimensional object from a piece of paper.

 Neither of them are artists; Erik Demaine is a mathematician at MIT and Tomohiro Tachi is a professor at the University of Tokyo with expertise in civil engineering.
 That alone is a testament to the value of art in the sciences but its application goes well beyond origami.

 Using this type of computer modeling has big implications for traditional STEM endeavors.
 NASA, for example, can use methods derived from origami to develop solar panels that fold into space and weight saving packages during launch which then unfold into a massive solar array once in space.

 The STEAM movement is still relatively new and in its formative stages.
 That is not to say that STEAM programs have not already found success.
 From the aforementioned RISD, to the Blue School in New York City, to the Drew Charter School in Atlanta several schools have already implemented respected curriculums based on STEAM and many more pop up every year.

 One thing that both sides can agree on in the STEM vs. STEAM debate is that art has organically found its way into STEM fields.
-Proponents for STEAM only want to make this integration more prominent.
+Proponents of STEAM only want to make this integration more prominent.